jvoisin/mat2/doc/comparison_to_others.md

 # jpegoptim, optipng, …

 While designed to reduce as much as possible the size of pictures, those software can be used to remove metadata.
-They usually have very good support for a single picture format, and can be used in place of mat2 for them.
+They usually have excellent support for a single picture format, and can be used in place of mat2 for them.

 # PDF Redact Tools

-[PDF Redact Tools](https://github.com/firstlookmedia/pdf-redact-tools) is a software developed by the people from [First Look Media](https://firstlook.media/), the entity behind, amongst other things, [The Intercept](https://theintercept.com/).
+[PDF Redact Tools](https://github.com/firstlookmedia/pdf-redact-tools) is software developed by the people from [First Look Media](https://firstlook.media/), the entity behind, amongst other things, [The Intercept](https://theintercept.com/).